PoPGRI/Race/_documentation/01perception.md

 main_nav: true
 ---

-The perception module consists of multiple rostopics.
+The perception module consists of several rostopics.
 The information is either static or dynamic.
-That is, <span style="color:red">*static  information*</span> will not change over time while <span style="color:blue">*dynamic  information*</span> information may change.
+That is, <span style="color:red">*static  information*</span> will not change over time while <span style="color:blue">*dynamic  information*</span> may change.
 These rostopics are updated at a rate of 20 Hz.

-### Obstacles (<span style="color:blue">Dynamic</span>)
+### Dynamic obstacles (<span style="color:blue">Dynamic</span>)
 The perception module returns all the obstacles within the sensing radius of the vehicle.
 Each obstacle has a type, id, and vertices.
 - Vertices: The location of the vertices of the bounding box of each obstacle given in \\([x, y, z]\\) global coordinates
 - Type: The type of obstacle detected (ie. “pedestrian”, “car”, "motorcycle", etc.)
 - ID: An identifier for each obstacle (ie.  "1”, etc.).
-This remains the same across all time steps.
+This identifier remains the same across all time steps.

 These obstacles are published to the rostopic `obstacles`.

-### Environment objects (<span style="color:red">Static</span>)
+### Static obstacles objects (<span style="color:red">Static</span>)
 The environment objects include static obstacles that define the racing environment.
-This includes fences, sidewalks, buildings, and any other large object.
+This includes fences, sidewalks, buildings, and any other large objects.
 These objects are provided to the competitor as a list where each entry consists of the following:
 - Vertices: The location of the vertices of the bounding box of each obstacle given in \\([x, y, z]\\) global coordinates
-- Type: Type: The type of obstacle detected (ie. "sidewalk", “fence”, “building”, etc.)
+- Type: The type of obstacle detected (ie. "sidewalk", “fence”, “building”, etc.)
 - ID: An identifier for each obstacle (ie.  "1”, etc.).
 This remains the same across all time steps.

-These objects are published to the rostopic `environment_obj_bb`.
+These objects are also published to the rostopic `obstacles`.

 ### Location (<span style="color:blue">Dynamic</span>)
 The location rostopic returns the state of the vehicle as the position, rotation, and velocity of the vehicle.